bistmadhav/bistmadhav/README.md

 - 👀 Graduating December of 2021 software engineering major
 -  Looking for summer or fall INTERNSHIP in software or data engineering roles.
 - 🌱 I’m currently Studying The University of Texas at Arlington.
-- 💞️ Lokking to work and add value to an orginzation.
+- 💞️ Looking to work and add value to an orginzation.
 - 📫 Phone: 9728275904
 - Email: bistmadhav5@gmail.com